Visiting Skellig Michael Not an imaginary Star Wars home; a real UNESCO heritage site, is Skellig Michael.

 Heading to Skellig MichaelPerfect weather - note the St. Christopher medal in the Skellig Boat!

-When I went, a man from Cork drove up the morning of the trip, misjudged the timing, didn't eat breakfast, climbed the HUNDREDS of steps to the monastery, felt sick, and ultimately had to be airlifted off the island by the Irish Coast Guard.
+When I last went, on a scorching hot day, a man from Cork drove up the morning of the trip, misjudged the timing, didn't eat breakfast, climbed the HUNDREDS of steps to the monastery, felt sick, and ultimately had to be airlifted off the island by the Irish Coast Guard.
+Though we'd all love to have a helo ride around Skellig - this is NOT the way to do that!

 Irish Coast Guard doing a rescue on Skellig MichaelIce crystals on Skellig Michael helocopter rescue!?

-During the open season, it is still weather dependent.
+During the open season, it is also WEATHER DEPENDENT.
 There's a boat trip of approximately an hour to get there, and the swell can be wild in the open ocean.
-I tried four times this summer to go, and finally got a good day the end of September!
+I tried four times last summer to go, and finally got a good day the end of September!
 So even if you have a reservation, you might not go.
+Even if you go, you might not LAND.

 The walk up Skellig Michael's steps to the monastery are precarious, and there is no handrail.
 This is not an easy staircase - they are made by laying slate along the steep path.
 Some steps are 4 inches high; some are 7 inches high, and are rough.
 I was there on a gloriously calm day.... and all I could think of was the elderly monk I met in England who told me "the most scared I've ever been in my life was walking up the steps on Skellig Michael!"
 I wouldn't want to do that on a really windy day - would you?!?